 The risk from domestic refrigeration is extremely low.

-The chances of a fire caused by one is statistically very low.
+The chances of a fire caused by one are statistically very low.

 There is little to no benefit in changing the one you already have.